materialsproject/fireworks/docs/firetask_tutorial.rst

 Even if you plan to only use ``Script Task``, we suggest that you still read through the next portion before continuing with the tutorial.
 We'll be creating a custom FireTask that adds one or more numbers using Python's ``sum()`` function, and later building workflows using this (and similar) FireTasks:

+.. note:: You can place code for custom FireTasks in the **user_packages** directory of FireWorks; it will be discovered there.
+If you want to place your FireTasks in a package outside of FireWorks, please read the :doc:`FireWorks configuration tutorial <config_tutorial>`.

 1. Staying in the firetasks tutorial directory, remove any output from the previous step::

     rm howdy.txt fw.json words.txt